knobs-dials/pymoodbar/README.md

 ## Further experiments

-- moodbar-text - shell output, fancy unicode graph stuff and truecolor.
+- moodbar-text - shell output, with fancy unicode graph stuff and truecolor (`-t`, it'll be 8-color and ugly without).
 Because why not?
 ![text-mode output](screenshots/textmood_tc.png?raw=true)

 - moodbar-correlate - ideas like that...